Saket94/MovieTicketBooking/README.md

 # Project Name: MovieTicketBooking

 I had provided the entire MovieTicketBooking project to download with Sql server Script which contains tables, which are used in the preoject.
-Display all the seats in the theater and allow users to book it by clicking it.
-Only one user should be allowed to reserved a specific seat.
+Displayed all the seats in the theater and allowed the users to book it by clicking it.
+Only one user wil be allowed to reserved a specific seat.
-If another user clicks a seat that was booked, he should get an error.
-You must handle the concurrency scenarios and avoid data inconsistency.
+If another user clicks a seat that was booked, he will get an error.

 ## Database Part: